evennia/evennia/docs/source/Python-basic-tutorial-part-two.md

 > evennia.<TAB>
 ```

 That is, write `evennia.` and press the Tab key.
 You will be presented with a list of all available resources in the Evennia Flat API.
 We looked at the `__init__.py` file in the `evennia` folder earlier, so some of what you see should be familiar.
-From the IPython prompt do:
+From the IPython prompt, do:

 ```python
 > from evennia import DefaultCharacter